iwyg/filemanager/README.md

 #### `Select options`:

-Limit the amount of files that can be selected per entry. `0` means unlimited.
+Limit the amount of files that can be selected per entry. `0` means unlimited, `-1` deactivates file selection.

 You may allow re-ordering of selected files and choose a displaymode (`compact` and `preview`)